 International trade is a fundamental driver of economic growth.
-History has shown that open, trading economies generate wealth, create jobs, increase consumer choice and can lead to higher standards of living.
-UK Export Finance (UKEF) is at the heart of the Export Strategy, which sets out Government support to help British businesses succeed in an overseas marketplace, driving sustainable growth and prosperity in the UK and abroad.
+History has shown that open, trading economies generate wealth, create jobs, increase consumer choice, and can lead to higher standards of living.
+UK Export Finance (UKEF) is at the heart of the Trade and Industrial Strategies, which set out Government plans to help British businesses succeed in an overseas marketplace, driving sustainable growth and prosperity in the UK and abroad.

-UKEF is the UK's Export Credit Agency (ECA) and a government department, reporting into the Secretary of State for Business and Trade (DBT), and is strategically and operationally aligned with DBT.
-Founded in 1919 as the world's first ECA, we have been innovating since day one, and now have over 100 years' track record supporting UK exports.
+UKEF is the UK's export credit agency and a government department, reporting into the Secretary of State for Business and Trade, and is strategically and operationally aligned with the Department for Business and Trade (DBT).
+Founded in 1919 as the world's first export credit agency, we have been innovating since day one, and now have over 100 years' track record supporting UK exports.